 The customer said he opted to hold on until he got home, rather than risk the social faux pas of urinating in the wrong area.
 “I mean, I was 80 per cent sure that the glass wall with the narrow sluice at its base was probably the toilet,” he said.
 “But I wasn’t going to bank on it.
 And Christ knows where you stood if you needed to do a number two.”

-The man said he noticed that other patrons in the bathroom were equally uncertain about where to go.
-Many struggled also, he observed, to master the washroom’s fashionable hand basin, which discharged water in unsatisfactory amounts at erratically random intervals.
+The man said he noticed that other patrons in the bathroom were equally uncertain about where to go, simply wandering around the bathroom in confusion before eventually leaving again unrelieved.
+Many struggled also, he observed, to master the washroom’s fashionable hand basin, which had no visible taps, and discharged water in unsatisfactory amounts in seemingly random erratic spurts.

 or buy it online at ChaserShop.com - single issue ($12.95) or even better subscribe to the Chaser Quarterly (one year just $65).